vamsiram7/DataWarehousingAssignment/Readme.md

 ## KPI Metrics Summary

-Key business metrics were computed `.py` scripts — located in the `notebooks/` folder.
+Key business metrics were computed using `.py` scripts — located in the `notebooks/` folder.

 | Domain     | KPIs Generated                                              |
 |------------|-------------------------------------------------------------|